CloudLabsAI-Azure/AIW-Azure-Network-Solutions/LabFiles/Overview.md

 ## Exercise 1: Getting Started with Azure

+In this exercise, you will log in to the Azure Portal and review the pre-deployed resources as part of the lab environment.

 ## Exercise 2: Provision Network Landing Zone

 In this exercise, you'll create a Virtual Network and subnets for different scenarios like AVD, DMZ, Internal, and AzureFirewallSubnet.